bwks/sherpa-docs/docs/nodes/linux/sonic-linux.md

 Base images can be downloaded from [TBC]().

-## ZTP
+!!!
+Warning

-Virtual Machine images from [sonic.software](https://sonic.software/) to not have ZTP enabled.
+    Virtual Machine images from [sonic.software](https://sonic.software/) do not have ZTP enabled during compilation.
 If you obtain your image from there, ZTP will not work.

 ## Import Image